barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 Every developer knows that computers and programming languages operate on bytes.
 Hard disks are measured in gigabytes, memory is addressed up to single byte, double number takes 8 bytes and so on.
 Byte comprises 8 bits and can take value from 0 to 255.
-But when it comes to some very spesific questions and actions we halt and ask Google.
+But when it comes to some very specific questions and actions we halt and ask Google.
 And then copy ready recipes from [StackOverflow](http://stackoverflow.com/) without really understanding all the nuances.
 E.g.: